wandb/docs/docs/guides/artifacts/delete-artifacts.md

 ## How to enable garbage collection based on how W&B is hosted

-You might need to take additional steps to enable garbage collection if you use W&B Server.
-Based on your deployment type, you might need to satisfy the following requirements:
+Garbage collection is enabled by default if you use W&B's shared cloud.
+Based on how you host W&B, you might need to take additional steps to enable garbage collection, this includes:

 * Set the `GORILLA_ARTIFACT_GC_ENABLED` environment variable to true: `GORILLA_ARTIFACT_GC_ENABLED=true`
 * Enable bucket versioning if you use [AWS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/manage-versioning-examples.html), [GCP](https://cloud.google.com/storage/docs/object-versioning) or any other storage provider such as [Minio](https://min.io/docs/minio/linux/administration/object-management/object-versioning.html#enable-bucket-versioning).
 If you use Azure, [enable soft deletion](https://learn.microsoft.com/en-us/azure/storage/blobs/soft-delete-blob-overview).